-One of the biggest bookshops in town, with English and French titles, international newspapers and magazines, and a good selection of titles on the history of Hanoi.
+One of the biggest bookshops in town in a cluster of others, with English and French titles, international newspapers and magazines, and a good selection of titles on the history of Hanoi.

 An oasis of classier Vietnamese souvenirs, including lacquerware and jewellery, amid the T-shirt overkill of nearby stores.
 Bamboo, stone and porcelain are also used to great effect.